 Interested in gaining professional experience while working with a well-established community organization?
 Apply for one of our internships!
 While volunteers may commit to up to 10 hours per week, internships imply a more serious time commitment.
 If you are interested in an internship, please indicate which position on your Volunteer Interest Form.
 Then email your resume and cover letter to Arlene Amaya at AAmaya@carecen-la.org.
 We will follow up with further questions or an interview request.

 Day Labor Center Internal Organizing Intern: learn about and apply principles of Popular Education, help with workshops and/or events, provide admin support, and help foster partnerships with individuals and community organizations.
 Must speak Spanish and be able to dedicate minimum 10 hours/week.
-CLOSED for summer.
-You may submit an application for Fall.
+ACCEPTING APPLICATIONS.

 Legal Intern: to be assigned.
 Might include administrative work, conducting legal screenings with CARECEN clients, researching and supporting casework under an attorney’s supervision, building client-interviewing skills, and more.
-Requires a more dedicated commitment of 10-40 hours/week.
+Requires a more dedicated commitment of 10-35 hours/week.
 Will generally be trained by and placed with a single legal department to gain specialized skills and experience.
 Must speak Spanish.
-CLOSED for summer.
-You may submit an application for Fall.
+ACCEPTING APPLICATIONS.

 English Instructor: teach students English at least once a week, for 2 hours, sometime within Monday-Saturday from 9-5 pm at our LA office.
 Experience preferred, but not required.
 Will be teaching at basic English level.
 Ability to speak at least an intermediate level of Spanish required.
-OPEN
+Commitment of six months or more is highly preferred.
+ACCEPTING APPLICATIONS.